 - compliance with LEP/DCP controls.

-Three legible copies no bigger than A3 size with each drawing noting the registered architect and the registration number, showing:
+Three (3) legible copies no bigger than A3 size with each drawing noting the registered architect with their registration number, showing:

 - 3D representation – sketches are adequate